-The duration of a transaction may be several months, and depends on various factors, the most important of which are the following: (i) legal form of the target (limited liability or joint-stock company - LLC or JS); (ii) structure of the transaction (asset or share deal or combined); (iii) competition filings (whether the transaction is subject to merger clearance); and (iv) takeover bid (whether the transaction is subject to a mandatory takeover bid).
+The duration of a transaction may be several months, and depends on various factors, the most important of which are the following: (i) legal form of the target (limited liability or joint-stock company - LLC or JS); (ii) structure of the transaction (asset or share deal or combined); (iii) competition filings (whether the transaction is subject to merger clearance); (iv) regulatory approvals (whether the transaction is subject to approval by a regulator, e.g. the CBoM); and (v) takeover bid (whether the transaction is subject to a mandatory takeover bid).